pengx17/logseq-dev-theme/readme.md

 If your theme defines border colors for the `children-block`, the bullet threading css may not work as expected.

-#### Why not a standalone plugin?

-To make it more accessible & portable for both Web and desktop.

 ## Demo (might be outdated)

 ![demo](./demo.png)